EmperDeon/Organizer/README.md

 - Custom groups of tabs

 - Moving tabs does not affect storage

+- Options for compression, encryption(yes, return the old deleted system), backups and encryption of whole storage file

 #### Other
 ##### Needs further checking
 - network/NCrypt:decrypt - Validation error prints only to console and message decryption isn't stopped